NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 - Verify the asset path is valid
 - Check project permissions
 - Try increasing `maxPixels`
-- Allow sufficient time for processing
+- Allow sufficient time for processing (exports can take 10 minutes to over an hour, for some of the larger sites)

 ### Visualization Problems